 Clear expectations and objectives equip your QA analysts with the framework they depend on to perform the most effective, accurate quality assurance.

-But how do you actually do quality assurance calibration in the first place?
+But how do you do quality assurance calibration in the first place?

 Quality assurance calibration revolves around monitoring multiple and random interactions.

-To calibrate properly, a single interaction can be graded by a group as a team or individually.
+To calibrate properly, a group can grade a single interaction as a team or individually.

 Is one option better than the other?
 Not necessarily.